 - Channel Building and Support

-What the final list of objectives are will shape the whole exhibition, the message, visual content, architecture and even the vibe.
+Depending on what the final list of objectives are will shape the whole event, the message, visual content, architecture and even the vibe.

 It’s easy to underestimate the time it takes to properly plan a successful exhibition or event.
 To avoid the stress and headaches that short deadlines create we recommend that you start planning at least 6 months prior to the show and ideally 12 months before.